 Charlotte has a deeper destiny in our nation.
 If we allow the anchor to be loosened by the dollars of the sports entertainment and media world, I believe the implications will release much more across the world.
 If we do not unite with our fellow believers of all races and colors, our fragmented body will lose its strength.
 We must join together in prayer and in love for one another to secure the anchor before it is too late.

-My prayer is that Charlotte will show what peace and unity is about.
+My prayer is that Charlotte will show what peace and unity are about.
 May God show us together how to put an end to the racist division that plagues our nation.
 Let healing come to the hearts that have been damaged by the unseen enemy and the actions of a few.
-May God use our hearts of concern for all men and women of all races and colors to bring unity here in our community, state, nation, and world.
-It begins with ourselves as we work hand in hand and heart in heart to secure the anchor of God in our own lives, and pass it on to those around us.
+May God use our hearts of concern for all men and women of all races and colors to bring unity here in our community, state, nation, and the world.
+It begins with ourselves as we work hand-in-hand and heart-in-heart to secure the anchor of God in our own lives, and pass it on to those around us.